-The training for both levels involves supervised hands-on experience with animals, and research with those animals resulting in publication in scientific journals.
+The training for both levels involves supervised hands-on experience with animals, as well as research with those animals that results in publication in scientific journals.
 Some applied animal behaviorists specialize in pet dogs and cats, whereas others work with animals on a farm, in the wild, or in zoos.
 Many applicants intern with a Certified Applied Animal Behaviorist before setting up their own practice.

 After finishing their veterinary degree, veterinarians can also specialize in behavior by completing a two-year residency under a board-certified veterinary behaviorist and passing a board exam.
 For veterinary behaviorists to also qualify for the Certified Applied Animal Behaviorist designation, they must then complete three more years in the field.
 The benefit of veterinary behaviorists is that they can use all the tools and techniques of other behaviorists and can also prescribe medication for problems that require it.

 Veterinarians and behaviorists work closely together.
 In fact, it’s important to consult your veterinarian whenever your dog shows changes in behavior.
 For example, if your dog begins to growl when touched or stops responding to cues like “sit,” medical conditions such as arthritis or hearing loss could be at the root of the problem.
 Any underlying health issue that causes pain can also lead to behavior and personality changes.
 If your vet rules out an underlying medical condition, then you might want to discuss consulting an animal behaviorist.